typemill/typemill/readme.md

 Contributions are highly welcome.
 Please follow these rules:

 * If you plan bigger changes, then please create an issue first so we can discuss it.
-* Fork the "DEVELOP" branch from typemill.
+* Fork the `develop` branch from typemill.
 Never use the master branch, because it is protected and only contains tested releases.
 * Do your changes.
 * After that pull the recent develop branch again to get the latest changes.
-* Then make a pull request for the DEVELOP branch.
+* Then make a pull request for the `develop` branch.

 You can check the [roadmap for Typemill](https://github.com/typemill/typemill/issues/35) and scroll through the issues.
 I will mark issues in future that are easy to start with or where help is highly appreciated.